Rits1272/html/README.md

 For queries: Contact me via ritikjain1272@gmail.com

-To learn more about Hactoberfest: https://hacktoberfest.digitalocean.com/details
+To learn more about Hacktoberfest: https://hacktoberfest.digitalocean.com/details